 TAX rule (EEE): Investment is eligible for tax exemption, Return is eligible for tax exemption and Redemption

-Continuation of PPF account after maturity: PPF account holders have an option of extending their accounts after the 15 years tenure with or without the further subscription, for any period in a block of five years.
-Return on the investment is 7.90% (Rate is subjected to revision on every quarter,for latest rate Click ‘Interest Rate‘).
+Continuation of PPF account after maturity: PPF account holders have the option of extending their accounts after the 15 years tenure with or without the further subscription, for any period in a block of five years.
+Currently return on the investment is 7.10% (Rate is subjected to revision on every quarter, for latest rate Click ‘Interest Rate‘).
 The balance in the account will continue to earn interest at the normal rate as admissible on PPF account till the account is closed.
 In case the account is extended without contribution, any amount can be withdrawn without restrictions.
 However, only one withdrawal is allowed per year.
-If you continue the account after 15 years, with continued deposit, withdrawal up to 60 percent of the balance at the beginning of each extended period (block of five years) is permitted.
+If you continue the account after 15 years, with a continued deposit, withdrawal up to 60 percent of the balance at the beginning of each extended period (block of five years) is permitted.
 To know more click on PPF